MoinJulian/CatDat/CONTRIBUTING.md

 - When a new property is added, you have to make sure that at least one category does not satisfy it (otherwise, it would not be interesting).
 This is enforced with a unit test, actually.
 If none of the existing categories fits, you need to add a new category that does not have the new property.

 - Try to reduce the unknown properties of the categories in the database.
-Use the script `pnpm unknowns` or the UI to detect these.
+Use the page with missing data to detect these.

 - When a new implication is added, check if it simplifies existing implications, and also if it makes some properties and non-properties in the list of categories redundant.